NQCP/osprojecttemplate/README.md

 Note that the project will be created in the current directory.

-The **third** step is to make a Repo, on GitHub or Azure DevOps, and push the project to it.
+The **third** step is to make a Repo, on GitHub or Azure DevOps.
 Thus, go to GitHub or Azure DevOps and create a new repository.
-Then follow the instructions below.
-You will need the URL to the repository in the steps below.
+Use the same directory_name from above as the repository name.
+Creating the repository will give you an URL, which you will need in the steps below.

-The **fourth** step is to push the project to GitHub or Azure DevOps, navigate to the project directory in the terminal and execute:
+The **fourth** step is to push the project to GitHub or Azure DevOps.
+In the terminal, navigate to the project directory created earlier and execute:

 ```console
 cd <directory_name>